tutek1/DTLabs/04_2DPlatformIn3D/lab04.md

 ![](img/Area3D.png)

 > aside positive
-> I chose a text mesh to show you, that you can easily create 3D text meshes from any fonts.
+> I chose a text mesh to show you that you can easily create 3D text meshes from any fonts.